 Trampoline Weight Limits: Everything You Need to Know

-Ask anyone about a trampoline and sometimes they will mention weight limit while other times it is something that is overlooked.
+Ask anyone about a trampoline, and they will usually mention the weight limit.
+Other times, however, it can be overlooked.
 This is because most people do not realize how important it is.
-Paying attention to the weight limit on your trampoline, could very well increase the safety of it in ways that you would not have imagined.
+Paying attention to the weight limit of your trampoline could very well increase your awareness of how safely you’re using it.

-If you purchase a trampoline that has a weight rating for a small child, such as a toddler trampoline, and then you put an adult on it that weighs 150 pounds, you will put unnecessary stress on the springs, the mat, and the frame.
+If you purchase a trampoline that has a weight rating for a small child, such as a toddler trampoline, but you put an adult who weighs 150 pounds on it, you will put unnecessary stress on the springs, the mat, and the frame.
 This simple fact should be a given, but some people do not pay attention to the warning signs of a potential problem.

-On the other side of things, if you have a trampoline that has a weight limit of 400 pounds and you put 3 adults on it, you run the same risks.
-However, three kids would be able to jump without worrying over the weight limits of the trampoline jumping surface.
+On the other side of things, if you have a trampoline that has a weight limit of 400 pounds (like some adult trampolines), and you put 3 adults on it, you run the same risks.
+However, 3 kids would be able to jump without worrying over the weight limit of the trampoline jumping surface.

 How Are Trampoline Weight Limits Determined?